declangray/Rogue-Electron/README.md

 And special thanks to [Aurillium](https://github.com/Aurillium) for translating my cursed C++ spaghetti code into Python so that I could actually read my own code.

+Some further reading I'd recommend is the [MITRE ATT&CK page](https://attack.mitre.org/techniques/T1218/015/) entirely dedicated to Electron applications, in which one of their recommended mitigations is to simply remove Electron applications from your environment (can't say I disagree with that one).
+It also discusses other ways to exploit Electron applications.